Metropolitan Opera: Peter Gelb

-New stars that emerged during Gelb's tenure include Piotr Beczała, Lawrence Brownlee, Joseph Calleja, Elīna Garanča, Jonas Kaufmann, Mariusz Kwiecień.
-Debuting conductors included Yannick Nézet-Séguin, Andris Nelsons, and Fabio Luisi.
-Luisi was named Principal Guest Conductor in 2010 and Principal Conductor in 2011, filling a void created by James Levine's two-year absence due to illness.
+In 2010, the company named Fabio Luisi as its principal guest conductor in 2010, and subsequently its principal conductor in 2011, to fill a void created by Levine's two-year absence because of illness.
 In 2013, following the severance of the dancers' contracts, Gelb announced that the resident ballet company at the Met would cease to exist.

 In 2014, Gelb and the Met found new controversy with a production of John Adams's opera The Death of Klinghoffer, due to criticism that the work was antisemitic.
 In response to the controversy Gelb canceled the scheduled worldwide HD video presentation of a performance, but refused demands to cancel the live performances scheduled for October and November 2014.
 Demonstrators held signs and chanted "Shame on Gelb".

-On April 14, 2016, the company announced the conclusion of James Levine's tenure as music director at the conclusion of the 2015–16 season.
+On April 14, 2016, the company announced the conclusion of Levine's tenure as music director at the conclusion of the 2015–16 season.
 Gelb announced that Levine would also become Music Director Emeritus.
-On June 2, the Met board announced the appointment of Yannick Nézet-Séguin, who was then the music director of the Philadelphia Orchestra, as the company's next music director, as of the 2020–2021 season, conducting five productions each season.
+On June 2, the Met board announced the appointment of Yannick Nézet-Séguin as the company's next music director, as of the 2020–2021 season, conducting five productions each season.
 He took the title of music director-designate, conducting two productions a year, as of the 2017–2018 season.

 In February 2018, Nézet-Séguin succeeded Levine as music director of the Metropolitan Opera.
+In August 2024, the company announced the extension of Nézet-Séguin's contract as its music director through the 2029–2030 season.

+In 2017, Daniele Rustioni first guest-conducted at the Metropolitan Opera.
+In November 2024, the company announced the appointment of Rustioni as its next principal guest conductor, effective with the 2025-2026 season, with an initial contract of three seasons.